Legendary Pulitzer Prize-Winning Investigative Journalist Author and Associate Editor, The Washington Post

 The State of the American Presidency

 Everywhere legendary journalist Bob Woodward goes, he says people ask to know what’s really going on in Washington.
 Their questions fall into four categories: 1) The presidency: How is President Trump doing and surviving?
 How does Trump compare with the other eight presidents – Nixon to Obama – that Woodward has reported on for The Washington Post and in his bestselling books?
-2) The investigation of special counsel Robert Mueller: Is it like Watergate or will it fade away like Reagan’s Iran-Contra scandal?
+2) The impeachment inquiry: What makes it different from the Nixon and Clinton proceedings?
+How might it affect the 2020 political landscape and this administration’s historical record?
 Read More >

 What People Say About Bob